Open-closed Deligne-Mumford field theories: geometric foundations: Moduli spaces of regular open stable maps

-is a stable nodal Riemann surface of genus $g$ with $h$ (labelled) boundary components and $\ell$ interior marked points $x_i$ and $k$ boundary marked points $y_j$.
+Suppose $(C,\del C)$ is a stable nodal Riemann surface of genus $g$ with $h$ ordered boundary components.
 Denote by $N_i$ and $N_b = N_b^E\sqcup N_b^H$ the set of interior as well as (elliptic and hyperbolic) boundary nodes.
 For $x \in N_i$ fix two cylindrical ends

 and for $y \in N_b^H$ fix two strip-like ends:

 with $\vartheta_y^\pm([0,\infty)\times \{1\})\sub \del C$.
 Finally, for each elliptic node $y \in N^E_b$ we fix one cylindrical end